Crab Salad (Seafood Salad)

 Crab Salad with celery and mayonnaise in a serving bowl

-What kind of crab should I use to make Crab Salad (Seafood Salad)?
+What kind of crab should I use to make Crab Salad?

 This recipe uses imitation crab meat, sometimes referred to as krab or krab meat.
-Don’t think that even though it isn’t actual crab meat that this isn’t still actual seafood.
-This is actually why many people refer to the salad as Seafood Salad.
+However, just because it’s not actually made of crab, it is made with fish.
+This is actually why many people refer to Crab Salad as Seafood Salad.

 Crab Salad with celery and mayonnaise on a sandwich roll